 Create grass roots networking and training opportunities on timely related issues under the umbrella of trauma-informed care.

 Provide workshops and opportunities to learn about the Healing Arts through a trauma aware lens: yoga, meditation, nutrition, energy medicine, etc.

-Connect and empower survivors to feel safe within a community of human beings who have their back and are passionate about safe and trauma-informed healing.
+Connect and empower survivors to feel safe within a community of human beings who have their back and are passionate about safe and nervous system-informed healing.